Park Attractions: 10:30 AM – 5 PM

 Soar, Glide, and Conquer!

 Calling all adventurers!
 Introducing the NEW!
 Lakeside Zip Line Adventure Course at Adventure Outpost!
 Located in Stone Mountain Park, right outside of Atlanta, Georgia, this heart-pounding, treetop experience is sure to provide you and your family and friends with unforgettable memories.
-Get ready to tackle six thrilling ziplines stretching up to 400 ft., including two that soar over Stone Mountain Lake.
-Plus, this course also features 14 treetop aerial obstacles, allowing you to test your agility, bravery, and balance.
+Get ready to tackle seven thrilling ziplines stretching up to 400 ft., including two that soar over Stone Mountain Lake.
+Plus, this course also features 10 treetop aerial obstacles, allowing you to test your agility, bravery, and balance.

 Who Can Join the Fun?